deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17779/index.md

 > </details>

-> The table compares the average accuracy on the ScienceQA dataset using different configurations of cross-attention module placement within the language model.
+> This table compares the performance of different placements of cross-attention modules within the language model, showing where the input query comes from and where the output is added, using LLaMA-7B.

 {{< table-caption >}}